Janek21/BDBI_works_3Y1T/JanI/Computational_genomics/ex_02/README_BScBICG2425_exercise02_Izquierdo_Jan.md

 cat ./stats/Ecol_*.txt
 cat ./stats/Mgen_*.txt
 cat ./stats/Mpne_*.txt
+#-%#
 ```

-Copy the results from the cast commands manually to example table (change column names to match) and unrotate the columns
+Copy the results from the cat commands manually to example table (change
+column names and unrotate them to match) and fix the caption

 \input{docs/kmer_table}

 # Discussion